MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 6:29PM INF start HTTP gateway server at [::]:8080
 ```

-As soon as the server is started we will see that the task send email to
+As soon as the server is started, we will see that the task send email to
 "alice2" has been processed.

 ```shell